forrest79/tracy-remotebar/readme.md

 And that's it.
 Refresh your app page or run something from the cli, and you should see bar in the client page.

-If not, there is a log file `tracy-remote-bar` in your logs directory, where you can see what goes wrong.
+If not, there is a log file `tracy-remote-bar.log` in your logs directory (if it's set on `Tracy\Debugger::logsDir`, otherwise simple `echo` is used), where you can see what goes wrong.

 You can also activate remote rendering manually: